 Music has always been a space for self-expression, and while many of the biggest stars killing it right now are fearless, idiosyncratic women, the fact remains that it’s a male-dominated industry.

-This is how we arrive at our brand-new series, Off The Record.
+This is how we arrive at our four-part series, Off The Record.
 We've joined forces with Sleek MakeUP to spotlight the endlessly creative women who are carving their own paths of success within the music industry, embracing unapologetic self-expression, and rewriting the rules as they go.

 Off The Record With Joy Crookes